search icon

 A personal statement can be thought of as an essay that you write to describe who you are.
 The content of a personal statement is one of the most critical factors in determining if you have a chance to be accepted to your chosen university.

-It’s no secret that there are wordings and styles of writing you should avoid putting in your personal statement.
-A single sentence written out of context can potentially ruin your personal statement!
+It’s no secret that there are particular phrases and styles of writing you should avoid putting in your personal statement.
+A single badly-written sentence can potentially ruin your personal statement!

-So if you want to avoid that from happening, you need to go over this list, discussing what not to put in your personal statement.
+So, if you want to avoid that from happening, pay close attention to this list of what not to put in your personal statement.

 Let’s crack on!